-High quality Shilajit is formed in a few of the world’s oldest mountain ranges from the organic matter at extremely high altitudes, due to natural processes over hundreds of thousands of years.
+Natural processes over hundreds of thousands of years produce high-quality Shilajit in a few of the world’s oldest mountain ranges from organic matter at extremely high altitudes.

-Because of this, some refer to Shilajit as mineral pitch, asphaltum, ozokerite and even as some type of petroleum-based product similar to mineral oil, however in reality, it’s none of those.
+As a result, some people mistake Shilajit for mineral pitch, asphaltum, ozokerite, or even a petroleum-based product similar to mineral oil, but it’s none of those things.

-Shilajit is very similar to other humic substances discovered within the soil as it’s comprised of about 60-80% humus – nevertheless, after thousands and thousands of years and beneath exact conditions as found at high altitudes, these substances undergo a profound change, turning into the wonderful pure product prepared for human consumption that we all know of as we speak.
+Shilajit is similar to other humic substances found in soil because it contains about 60-80 percent humus; however, after thousands of years and under exact conditions found at high altitudes, these substances undergo a profound change, transforming into the wonderful pure product ready for human consumption that we all know today.

 - Amino acids (cysteine, lysine, alanine, histidine, arginine, aspartic acid, glycine, glutamic acid, serine, tyronine, threonine, proline, tyrosine, methionine, leucine, valine)